Vonng/pigsty/docs/PARAM.md

 if disabled, no postgres cluster will be created during init

-default value is `true`
+default value is `true`, If disabled, Pigsty will skip pulling up patroni (thus postgres).

-If disabled, Pigsty will skip pulling up patroni.
-This option is used when setting up extra staff for an existing ins.
+This option is useful when trying to add some components to an existing postgres instance.